How Much Does It Cost to Create a Car Marketplace Like Autotrader?

 Mind you, this cost is strictly for developing the smart contract only and not deployment (on the main net), which will further add to the overall amount that you need to spare.
 Other costs that you need to consider are transaction costs and audit costs.

 Transactional costs are mainly influenced by network fees.
-Although in most cases transactions in smart contracts cost less than traditional contracts, sometimes they might be costlier.
+In most cases, transactions on smart contracts cost less than those in traditional contracts, but sometimes they might be costlier.
 Also, the transaction fees involved depend on the Blockchain Development Platform you are using as well as the current market conditions.

 Organizations offering smart contract audit services can charge anywhere between $5k to $15k.
 The exact amount depends on the code complexity.
-In certain cases, the price can be even less than $5k or greater than $15k.
+In certain cases, the price can be as low as $5k or as high as $15k.

 Although smart contracts development is the future, there are many pitfalls – which stem from the nature of smart contracts and the fact that they aren’t fully developed yet – that you need to avoid.
 So, let’s go through them one by one: